prisma/binary-tester/readme.md

 binary-tester helps testing the prisma rust binaries on various platforms.
 Test more platforms with a single command and debug failing platforms more easily.

+While this could be fully automated in the future, at this time everything is [tracked manually on Notion](https://www.notion.so/prismaio/Platform-support-dd6b96774c3e4f37ac3661382d4b5849).

 ## Basic usage

 Test whether photonjs, or more precisely the binary and the binary fetching process,